SirichandanaSambatur/Summarizing-Reviews/README.md

 ## Conclusion
 After all the analysis, the following is the results that have been obtained-

-1) the top 500 words that have occured frequently in all the reviews in the dataset
+1) Top 500 words that have occurred frequently in all the reviews
-2) 10 clusters of reviews
+2) Clustered the reviews into 10 different clusters
-3) top 5 words from each cluster and there frequency within the cluster
+3) Top 5 words from each cluster and their frequency within the cluster